GafferHQ/gaffer/doc/source/Tutorials/Scripting/QueryingAScene/index.md

 Our first scene queries
 -----------------------

 Scenes are output from nodes through the "out" plug found at the bottom of each node.
 We make queries by calling methods of this plug.
-To refer to the plug in the ScriptEditor, we can either type a reference to it in directly, or middle-mouse drag it from the GraphEditor to the ScriptEditor.
+To refer to the plug in the PythonEditor, we can either type a reference to it in directly, or middle-mouse drag it from the GraphEditor to the PythonEditor.
 To query the output of the StandardOptions node we'll be using the following :

 ```
 script["StandardOptions"]["out"]